Loading...

 Credit Assessment Before the Sale

-The most effective debt management tool is saying no to the wrong customer before they become a debtor.
-In the UAE, this means: checking the company's trade licence status, verifying their commercial registration, reviewing available credit data, and establishing payment terms that reflect the customer's risk profile — not standard terms applied uniformly.
+In the UAE, this means: checking the company’s trade licence status, verifying their commercial registration, reviewing available credit data, and establishing payment terms that reflect the customer’s risk profile.
+For international customers, add: verifying the entity’s existence in their home jurisdiction and understanding the enforcement landscape if collection becomes necessary.

 Contract Terms That Enable Collection